liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/01-implementing-workflow-handlers.markdown

 # Implementing Workflow Handlers

-The Guestbook Portlet is well on its way to being enabled for workflow.
-The service layer can now set the appropriate database fields.
-In this section you'll learn to implement workflow handlers that interact with both the portal's workflow classes and your service layer (by calling `updateStatus` on the appropriate entity).
+In this section you'll learn to implement workflow handlers.
+Workflow handlers are fairly simple clases that interact with both the portal's workflow classes and your service layer (by calling `updateStatus` on the appropriate entity).

 ## Creating a Workflow Handler for Guestbook Entries